DavidCoderror/Project-3-LaCite-/README.md

-Work on the files that has noah in their name don't try to change the id names, very risky to do.
+Work on the files that has noah in their name and don't try to change the id names, very risky to do.